rt106/rt106.github.io/ALGORITHM_SDK.md

 * ADD simpleRegionGrowing.tar.gz /rt106/bin

 ## 3. Define algorithm metadata
-There is certain metadata about your algorithm that you need to specify.
+You need to specify a bit of metadata for your algorithm.
 Much of this metadata describes the parameters, inputs, and outputs for your algorithm.
 This metadata is also used to automatically generate a default user interface for your algorithm.
 You also have the flexibility to create a custom, specialized user interface if that is appropriate for your application.
-Doing so does require some custom implementation of the front end of your application.
+Doing so does require a custom front end for your application.

-The metadata approach borrows heavily from the approach used in [3D Slicer](https://www.slicer.org/), although the web technologies used are more up-to-date (e.g. JSON rather than XML).
+The metadata approach borrows heavily from the approach used in [3D Slicer](https://www.slicer.org/), although Rt 106 uses more modern web technologies (e.g. JSON rather than XML).

-Metadata required for an algorithm includes:
+Metadata for an algorithm includes:
 * name
 * version
 * queue name